Internet Explorer: End of life

-Microsoft Edge was officially unveiled on January 21, 2015 as "Project Spartan".
+Microsoft Edge [Legacy] was officially unveiled on January 21, 2015, as "Project Spartan".
 On April 29, 2015, Microsoft announced that Microsoft Edge would replace Internet Explorer as the default browser in Windows 10.
 However, Internet Explorer remained the default web browser on the Windows 10 Long Term Servicing Channel (LTSC) and on Windows Server until 2021, primarily for enterprise purposes.

 Internet Explorer is still installed in Windows 10 to maintain compatibility with older websites and intranet sites that require ActiveX and other legacy web technologies.
 The browser's MSHTML rendering engine also remains for compatibility reasons.

-Additionally, Microsoft Edge shipped with the "Internet Explorer mode" feature, which enables support for legacy internet applications.
+Additionally, Microsoft Edge (Chromium) shipped with the "Internet Explorer mode" feature, which enables support for legacy internet applications.
 This is possible through use of the Trident MSHTML engine, the rendering code of Internet Explorer.
 Microsoft has committed to supporting Internet Explorer mode at least through 2029, with a one-year notice before it is discontinued.

-With the release of Microsoft Edge, the development of new features for Internet Explorer ceased.
+With the release of Microsoft Edge [Legacy], the development of new features for Internet Explorer ceased.
 Internet Explorer 11 was the final release, and Microsoft began the process of deprecating Internet Explorer.
 During this process, it will still be maintained as part of Microsoft's support policies.

 Since January 12, 2016, only the latest version of Internet Explorer available for each version of Windows has been supported.
 At the time, nearly half of Internet Explorer users were using an unsupported version.

 In February 2019, Microsoft Chief of Security Chris Jackson recommended that users stop using Internet Explorer as their default browser.